juhasev/sample-ninja-help/email-templates.md

 ### Cloning existing templates
 If you wish to have the same settings as some other existing template, you may also clone an existing template and use that as a basis for the new template.
 Click on the **CLONE** icon on each template row to do so.

+### How templates apply to projects
+When a template is selected for a project, the platform stores a **copy** of that template inside the project at that moment.
+From then on the project uses its own copy and is no longer linked to the original template.

+Because of this:

+- Editing a template later does **not** change projects that already use it.
+Those projects keep the copy they took when the template was first selected — re-opening and saving the project does not pull the newer template version in.
+- To change what an existing project sends, edit that project's invitation directly on its **Invitation** step and save.
+Those edits are stored on the project's own copy.
+- Deleting a template does not affect running projects, since each project holds its own copy (see below).

+> **NOTE** If a project's invitation is missing content you have since added to the template, it is because the project was created before the template was updated.
+Update that project's invitation directly to add the content — simply re-saving the project does not bring the newer template version in.

 ### Deleting templates
 Templates can be deleted by clicking on the **TRASH CAN** icon on each row.
 You can safely delete templates even if they are used in the projects.
 When you create a project, a copy of the selected template is used; therefore, even if you delete a template "in use," that does not affect running projects.